kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 ...
 ```

-If your folder structure is different, you may need to change the corresponding paths in config files.
+It's recommended to *symlink* the dataset folder to mmdetection folder.
+However, if you place your dataset folder at different place and do not want to symlink, you have to change the corresponding paths in config files (absolute path is recommended).

 ### Step 1-2: How to train YOLOX